technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 6 - Configure work classification rulesets for unified routing.md

 ## Task 2: Configure route-to-queues rulesets and rules

-1. In Dynamics 365 Customer Service admin center, select **Contoso chat workstream**, and in the **Routing rules** area, select **+** **Create ruleset** next to **Route to queues.**
+1. In Dynamics 365 Copilot Service admin center, select **Contoso chat workstream**, and in the **Routing rules** area, select **+** **Create ruleset** next to **Route to queues.**